951 204 783 | WA +34 636 921 236 reservations@aloratur.com

 • Shell: Red or pink, similar to the other varieties.

-• Sabor: Similar to the red-fleshed pitaya, but with a softer and less sweet touch.
+• Sabor: Similar to that of the red-fleshed pitaya, but with a milder and less sweet touch.

 • Benefits :

-• Rich in antioxidants and fiber, which helps digestion and promotes cardiovascular health.
+• Rich in antioxidants and fiber, which aids digestion and promotes cardiovascular health.

 • Its antioxidants help reduce inflammation and protect the body's cells.